 Mission Statement: The MSFT Program embodies core Quaker values while engaging students on an educational journey of personal and professional transformation to affect change in the lives of those they will serve.

-Friends University offers a unique opportunity to study the profession of marriage and family therapy in Wichita or Kansas City.
+Friends University offers a unique opportunity to study the profession of marriage and family therapy with on-ground classes in Wichita or Kansas City.
 With locations in the two largest metropolitan areas in the state of Kansas, we’re able to offer plenty of exciting internship opportunities as part of this degree program.
 In addition, both of these locations offer great shopping, dining, cultural opportunities and more!

 Marriage and family therapy is an ideal profession for those who value helping others discover positive change in the midst of personal and relationship struggles.
 A family therapy degree at Friends University prepares you with the theoretical, clinical, multicultural and interpersonal competencies for eventual licensure and practice as a Marriage and Family Therapy mental health professional.

 The MSFT program trains students in the context of a relational and systemic perspective and strives to produce ethically sound clinicians who are competent in multicultural, theoretical, clinical, and interpersonal domains.

 Psychotherapy with individuals, couples and families all require specialized knowledge and training as well as personal inspiration.
 Our COAMFTE (Commission on Accreditation for Marriage and Family Therapy Education) accredited program offers extensive training and experience providing care to others in personal distress.
 Each year advanced students in the program collectively provide more than 10,000 hours of relational services to individuals, couples and families.
 In this, we believe we have created a unique graduate training experience that offers you these practices and more.

 View the Student Achievement Criteria Data